Laodicea: The Complacent Church (Revelation 3:14-22)

 Problems at Laodicea (3:15-19)

 Like the church at Sardis, Laodicea had been bitten by the bug of complacency.
 But this church was also spiritually arrogant in its self-satisfaction.
-It was the only church about which Christ had nothing good to say.
+It was the only church Christ did not commend for anything.
 Tragic, indeed!

 The church thought of itself as rich and in need of nothing from Christ.
-The "wealth" it claimed for itself would, no doubt, be spiritual, though many of the members might have also been materially rich.
-In any case, what is in view here is Laodicea’s spiritual pride and complacency.
+Although many of the members may have been materially rich, the “wealth” it claimed for itself would be spiritual.
+What is in view here is Laodicea’s spiritual pride and complacency.

 The Laodicean church was spiritually blind.
-Of course, its members thought they could see clearly – thought that they were rich and without any needs.
+Its members thought they could see – thought that they were rich and without any needs.
 But Christ counseled them to apply a spiritual eye-salve so that they could see how far they had fallen.
-In short, they needed to be earnest and repent (3:19).
+They needed to be zealous and repent (3:19).

-Laodicea’s spiritual works are said to be neither cold nor hot (3:15-16).
-This may refer to the various kinds of water supply available in Laodicea and two nearby cities, Hierapolis and Colossae.
+Laodicea’s spiritual works are described as neither cold nor hot (3:15-16).
+This may refer to the water supply available in Laodicea and two nearby cities, Hierapolis and Colossae.
 Hierapolis was the site of hot, spa-like waters, used for medicinal purposes.
 Nearby Colossae was known for its cold and pure drinking water.
 But the waters of Laodicea were considered nauseous and undrinkable, not useful for any meaningful purpose.
 Like the city’s water supply, the church is useless in its service to the Lord, and Christ is about to spit it from his mouth.

 The church does not show forth the power of Christ and the Holy Spirit.
 The metaphor of the water supply says not so much that the church is half-hearted, but that its works are barren of God’s power.
 The church reflected human ways and aspirations, not Christ’s.
 It was far from the living water it desperately needed from him (John 4:10-14; 7:38-39).